dringel/Synthetic-Experts/README.md

 - Quickly identify which marketing mix (MMX) variable a text pertains to, if any: `SyntheticExperts_Quickstart_MMXClassifier.ipynb`
 - Batch processing for rapidly identifying MMX variables at scale: `SyntheticExperts_Predict_Texts_with_MMXClassifier.ipynb`
-- Reveal differences in consumer sentiment across brands' MMX from texts, and discover MMX-specific topics: `SyntheticExperts_MMX_Sentiment_x_Topics.ipynb`
+- Reveal differences in consumer sentiment across brands' MMX from texts and discover MMX-specific topics: `SyntheticExperts_MMX_Sentiment_x_Topics.ipynb`

 <b><i>Creating</b> a Synthetic Expert</i>